Image

 During her work shifts, Ms. McQueen removed liquid oxycodone from syringes intended for use by patients.
 She consumed the oxycodone herself, refilling the syringes with water to avoid detection.
 Ms. McQueen returned the diluted syringes to the medication carts where they could have been administered to patients.

-Sunny, with a high of 33 and low of 8 degrees.
-Sunny in the morning, clear in the afternoon and evening,
+Moderate or heavy snow showers, with a high of 36 and low of 20 degrees.
+Don't forget your umbrella!
+Sunny during the morning, clear in the afternoon and evening,